-Winner of the 2016 AA Hospitality Award for Eco Hotel of the Year and shortlisted in five categories of the North East Tourism Awards, Battlesteads Hotel & Restaurant in Wark, near Hexham, is the perfect place for tourists and locals alike to sit back, relax and enjoy the bounty of local produce the North East has to offer.
+Winner of the Visit England Awards for Excellence Gold for Sustainable Tourism Business 2017, Battlesteads Hotel & Restaurant in Wark, near Hexham, is the perfect place for tourists and locals alike to sit back, relax and enjoy the bounty of local produce the North East has to offer.

 Battlesteads has a menu for every occasion, from snacks, sandwiches and fresh salads to the evening a la carte, which features succulent local steaks, sustainable seafood and tempting desserts, including the hotel’s signature whisky & marmalade bread and butter pudding.

-With its prime location on the edge of the Northumberland National Park, Battlesteads is perfectly positioned for exploring the rugged scenery of the North East, seeing world-class historical sites such as Hadrian’s Wall and working up an appetite for all the delicious food on offer.
+With its prime location on the edge of the Northumberland National Park, Battlesteads is perfectly positioned for exploring the rugged scenery of the North East, seeing world-class historical sites such as Hadrian’s Wall and experiencing the biggest Dark Sky Prak in Europe.

 Nestled into the heart of Kielder Forest Kielder Waterside lodges bring a touch of luxury to the great outdoors.
 With contemporary design alongside a stunning forest location enjoy the brand new features and benefits that will make you feel right at home.
 Set within the heart of Kielder Water & Forest Park enjoy the darkest skies in England, the largest working forest in England and the largest man-made lake in northern Europe, there is truly nowhere else like it.